Martin Krebs: Diplomatic career

 On 8 September 2008, Pope Benedict XVI named him titular archbishop of Taborenta and Apostolic Nuncio to Guinea and Mali.
 He welcomed the assignment, describing Guinea as "a predominantly Islamic country in which Islam is not lived fanatically".

 On 8 May 2013, Pope Francis appointed him Apostolic Nuncio to New Zealand, the Cook Islands, Kiribati, Palau, and Micronesia, as well as Apostolic Delegate to the Pacific Ocean.
 He received his episcopal consecration from Cardinal Tarcisio Bertone on 16 November.
 On 23 September, Francis added Fiji, Samoa and Vanuatu to his responsibilities.
 On 18 January 2014, he added Tonga as well, and on 3 May the Marshall Islands and Nauru.
 While fulfilling this array of assignments he used Wellington, New Zealand, as his base.
 On several occasions he played a role in the affairs of the troubled Archdiocese of Agaña on Guam, trying to reconcile disputing parties in 2014, receiving a report that Archbishop Anthony Apuron had sodomized a boy years earlier in 2015, and trying without success to persuade Apuron to resign in 2016.

 On 16 June 2018, Francis named Krebs Apostolic Nuncio to Uruguay.

 On 3 March 2021, Krebs was reassigned as Nuncio to Switzerland and Liechtenstein.

 With the possibility of same-sex marriage in Liechtenstein, Krebs reportedly refused to get involved in the disagreement between Archbishop Wolfgang Haas and the Landtag, saying it is up to Haas and MPs to resolve the conflict, “I see no basis for the Holy See to intervene."

-On 19 April 2024, Pope Francis appointed him as Nuncio to Monaco.
+On 19 April 2024, Pope Francis appointed him also as Nuncio to Monaco.